 “Increase the amount of cash you keep at home by about 1 to 2 percent each year so that it roughly keeps pace with inflation,” Prakash said.
 “That way, in a serious emergency where banks aren’t operating, your cash will be enough to pay for food, shelter and other immediate necessities.”

 How to Hide Money at Home

+Many people are reluctant to keep large amounts of money in their homes for fear of theft or misplacement.
 Keeping cash at home is risky, especially when it’s in large denominations.
 A home break-in is the type of emergency you won’t have money for if your cash supply is stolen — physical money isn’t insured and it’s unlikely to be recovered.
-Finding safe, secure and clever places to hide your emergency fund (with easy access, of course) can safeguard the security of your assets — think of it like making a bank within your home.
+Finding secure and clever places to hide your emergency fund can safeguard the security of your assets; think of it as making a bank within your home.

 Cash can be your biggest protection against a national emergency or disaster if circumstances prevent you from withdrawing cash from the bank.
-It’s kind of like insurance — we pay into it hoping we never need it.
-These places to hide money should keep your money safe just in case that emergency should pop up unexpectedly.
+It’s kind of like insurance — you pay for it hoping you will never need it.
+The suggested hiding places should keep your money safe just in case that emergency should unexpectedly pop up.

 Keep as much money in your home as you think you’ll need — not too much that you can’t afford to lose, but enough to sustain you through several days to several weeks of cash-only situations.
-Just remember that if you deplete your emergency fund, replace it as you would any savings account.
-You never know when you’ll be thankful to have some green on you when we’re invaded by little green men.
+Just remember that if you deplete your liquid, cash emergency fund, you’ll need to replace it as you would any savings account.
+You don’t know how thankful you’ll be to have some green on you when the world is taken over by zombies.

 Paul Sisolak contributed to the reporting for this article.